 Here are some tips for practicing self care:

 Avoid burnouts by choosing your working hours, payment terms, booking and cancellation policies to match your lifestyle.
 Think of YOUR needs first and set guidelines for yourself and others to follow.

 Know when to say no. Declining a booking can sometimes be a little difficult, especially when the floofy pet is just so adorable.
 As much as you want to take another pet in your care, consider your expertise, limitations and other commitments.
 Can you take care of another pet?
 Can your schedule permit you to walk two or more dogs?
 Can you meet all their needs?

 Join a Community

 Consider joining a community group in your area, whether in person or on Facebook, where you can share your sentiments, as well as receive guidance and help when you need it.
 Floofers also offers a premium support team to all its pet sitters and dog walkers to make sure there is help and support when needed.

 Focus on Your Health

-Self-care is never selfish, in fact, it is giving.
+The above self-care tips for pet sitters are not about selfishness; rather, they are about giving.
 You can only be good enough to others if you feel good about yourself, and you can only be of service to people and pets if you are healthy enough to give it.

 Sign up today and join our ever-growing family of pet owners and vetted pet carers!
 Because our Floofy friends deserve nothing less than the best pet care.